rishirajyadav2004/Beyond-QWERTY-Form-Filling-Project/README.md

 - **Frontend:** [Your Frontend Framework, e.g., HTML, CSS, JavaScript]

 ## Project Overview:
-This project is designed to [Brief description of your project].
+This project is designed to simplifies form filling by using voice commands, enabling seamless and efficient data entry.
+Users can interact with the system through speech, which is processed and converted into text to populate form fields automatically.
 The backend is built using Flask and connects to a PostgreSQL database hosted on Render for seamless data management.

 ## How to Access:
 1. Visit the live demo at [Live Demo](<https://mediform.onrender.com>).